 - A. Siding Accessories: Provide starter strips, edge trim, corner cap, and other items as recommended by siding manufacturer for building configuration. - 1.
 Provide accessories made from same material as adjacent siding, unless otherwise indicated. - 2.
-Provide accessories matching color and texture of adjacent siding, unless otherwise indicated. - B. Decorative Accessories: Provide the following types of decorative accessories as indicated: 1.
+Provide accessories matching color and texture of adjacent siding, unless otherwise indicated. - B. Decorative Accessories: Provide the following types of decorative accessories as indicated: - 1.
+Door and window casings. - 2.
+Entrance and window head pediments. - 3.
+Fascia. - 4.
 Moldings and trim. - C. Flashing: Provide aluminum flashing complying with Division 7 Section "Sheet Metal Flashing and Trim" at window and door heads and where indicated. - D. Elastomeric Joint Sealant: joint sealant complying with requirements in Division 7 Section "Joint Sealants" for Use NT (nontraffic) and for Uses M, G, A, and, as applicable to joint substrates indicated, O joint substrates. - E. Fasteners: - 1.
 For fastening to wood, use siding nails of sufficient length to penetrate a minimum of 1 inch (25 mm) into substrate. - 2.
 For fastening to metal, use ribbed bugle-head screws of sufficient length to penetrate a minimum of 1/4 inch (6 mm) or 3 screw-threads into substrate. - 3.
 For fastening aluminum, use aluminum fasteners.
 Where fasteners will be exposed to view, use prefinished aluminum fasteners in color to match item being fastened. - 4.
 For fastening fiber-cement siding, use hot-dip galvanized fasteners.

-A. Examine substrates for compliance with requirements for installation tolerances and other conditions affecting performance of siding.
+- 3.1 EXAMINATION - A. Examine substrates for compliance with requirements for installation tolerances and other conditions affecting performance of siding.
 Proceed with installation only after unsatisfactory conditions have been corrected.